-To the Board of Directors Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. Paducah, Kentucky
+To the Board of Directors

+Western Kentucky Regional Mental Health

+and Mental Retardation Board, Inc.

+Paducah, Kentucky

-We have audited the financial statements of Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. as of and for the years ended June 30, 2020 and 2019, and have issued our report thereon dated April 30, 2021, which contained an unmodified opinion on those financial statements.
+We have audited the financial statements of Western Kentucky Regional Mental Health and Mental Retardation Board, Inc. as of and for the years ended June 30, 2021 and 2020, and have issued our report thereon dated November 9, 2023, which contained an unmodified opinion on those financial statements.
 Our audit was performed for the purpose of forming an opinion on the financial statements as a whole.
 The Statement of Activities-Centerpoint of Paducah is presented for the purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.